Berlin-Hohenschönhausen station: History

 To connect the built in the mid-1980s development area Hohenschönhausen II, the present district Neu- Hohenschönhausen, the German Reichsbahn took on 20 December 1984, the first section of the S-Bahn from Springpfuhl to Hohenschönhausen in operation.
 The operation was initially only a single track.
 The day after a year was followed by the extension to Wartenberg and the start of the two-track operation.
 The Hsh interlocking also went into operation with the extension.
 The regional train platforms were in operation from April 14, 1986.
 They should later be replaced by a long-distance and S-Bahn stop in Malchow on the federal highway 2.
 The Westbahnsteig for trips to Berlin-Lichtenberg therefore only received ground-level access to Wartenberger Straße, while the Ostbahnsteig was connected to the Falkenberger Chaussee.
 Since the housing program of the GDR after the political change were abandoned, the implementation of the project was omitted.
 In 1998, the regional train station was completely renovated and renewed; the Westbahnsteig got access to the Falkenberger Chaussee, on the north side two elevator systems for barrier-free access went into operation.

 Train services

-The station is served by the following service(s):
+The station was served by the following services in 2026: